 The beaches are great for families.
 Older children can try out surfing at a surf school whilst younger ones can play in the waves and enjoy ice cream.
 The City of the Ocean museum is also a favourite, with interactive and virtual reality attractions.

 The most popular beach in Biarritz is La Grande Plage.
-Welcoming beginner surfers and sunbathers alike, this beautiful stretch of golden sand homes surf schools, umbrellas, and restaurants for all to enjoy!
+Welcoming beginner surfers and sunbathers alike, this beautiful stretch of golden sand has surf schools, umbrellas, and restaurants for all to enjoy!

 On the 21st of June, Biarritz hosts the Fête de la Musique.
-On this day, a selection of different musical groups play around the city, with venues including La Grande Plage and Place Sainte Eugenie.
+On this day, a selection of different musical groups play around the city in venues including La Grande Plage and Place Sainte Eugenie.

 The best time to go to Biarritz is during the months of June, July and August.
 This period sees the warmest weather, with temperatures averaging in the mid 20s.
-Biarritz’s mild climate is perfect for a beach holiday, as it homes great conditions for both sunbathing and surfing!
+Biarritz’s mild climate is perfect for a beach holiday due to its great conditions for both sunbathing and surfing!

 Biarritz is one hour ahead of Ireland.